 Push the lever down to operate the wiper at the following speed:

-Intermittent - intermittent operation can be adjusted by turning the knob toward (A) (Slower) or (B) (Faster).
+- Intermittent (INT) intermittent operation can be adjusted by turning the knob toward (Slower) or (B) (Faster). - (2)Low (LO) continuous low speed operation - (3) High (HI) continuous high speed operation washer.
+Then the wiper will also operate several times.